 by Matt Slick

 Do individual Christians have the ability, the authority, and the obligation to compare the Orthodox Church to Scripture?
 Of course they do.
 No Christian should blindly accept what someone tells him simply because that group or individual claims authority from God.
-We are obligated to check all things against Scripture because it is the Scripture that is the inspired word of God (2 Timothy 3:16-17).
-If we don't check what people say with the word of God, then how will we know if we are being deceived by what is being taught?
-Just because a church claims it is ancient and claims to have authentic apostolic succession does not mean that it does.
-Any group that tells you to just trust that group because it has the "authority" or it is the "true church," that should be examined with caution.
+We are obligated to check all things against Scripture because it is the Scripture that is the inspired Word of God (2 Timothy 3:16-17).
+If we don't check what people say with the Word of God, then how will we know if we are being deceived by what is being taught?
+Just because a church claims it is ancient and claims to have authentic apostolic succession, does not mean that it does.
+Any group that tells you to just trust that group because it has the "authority" or it is the "true church" should be examined with caution.

 False Groups Claim Authority to Interpret Scripture Unchallenged